 Investigational drugs have not yet been approved by the FDA and the FDA has not found these products to be safe and effective for their specific use.
 The investigational drug may, or may not, be effective in the treatment of the condition, and use of the product may cause serious side effects that were not expected.

-To make a request, the patient’s physician will approach the pharmaceutical company to ask for its agreement that it will provide the medical product.
+To make a request, a member of the patient’s healthcare team will approach the pharmaceutical company to ask for its agreement that it will provide the medical product.
 The company has the right to approve or disapprove the physician’s request.
 This process can be complex to navigate, particularly for oncologists who don’t have experience working with clinical trials or these types of requests.
 FDA allows a vast majority of these requests to proceed, and Project Facilitate is here to guide oncology healthcare providers through the process.

 Project Facilitate Contact Information